Last updated on January 27th, 2023.

 Most cakes call for two types of aerations: beating air into the batter, either by beating the butter with the sugar or by whipping the eggs and adding a source of chemical leavening such as baking powder.
 As the cake bakes, gas/steam makes its way into the air bubbles, and they expand.
 Sometimes they expand so much that the lack of space causes them to break and the cake to collapse.
 Avoid overbeating the butter and sugar, and only whip the meringue (for angel and sponge cakes) to a medium-soft peak.
 In addition, consider decreasing the number of chemical cleaners and maybe eliminating the use of baking soda.
 When baking a high altitude cake, think about reducing the amount of flour and increasing the amount of liquid and eggs might also be necessary.

 From my experience, when it comes to cookies, almost every sea-level recipe will work just well at a high elevation.
-But consider making the following changes: increase baking temperature, liquids, flour, and eggs.
+But consider making the following changes: increase baking temperature, liquids, and eggs.
 Decrease bake time, fat, and sugar amounts.

 Keeping the rise time the recipe calls for is crucial for developing texture and flavor.
 So to prevent our dough from over-expanding and/or collapsing, consider one or two of the following: